WTTJ/welcome-bits/README.md

 5. [Basic telemetry for the Audacity](https://github.com/audacity/audacity/pull/835)

-> A much-discussed PR for the open-source audio editor Audacity, whose developers had wanted to introduce some basic telemetry via Google Analytics and Yandex.
-A lot of forks were implemented following the PR, which contradicts the open-source philosophy of the tool.
-Hopefully the PR has now been closed, as this is the kind of change that can make an open-source project end in no time at all.
+> A much-discussed PR for the open-source audio editor Audacity: A contributor had wanted to introduce some basic telemetry via Google Analytics and Yandex.
+A lot of forks were created following the PR.
+Hopefully the PR has now been closed, as this is the kind of change that can undermine users' trust and make an open-source project end in no time at all.

 *Maxime, back-end developer*